 Embrace Self-Compassion With This Simple Exercise

 I’d now like to invite you to try a brief self-compassion practice with me right.
-Know that you’re in control, and you can stop at any time if you feel uncomfortable.
+Know that you’re in control, and you can stop at any time if it feels too much right now.

 If you’re willing, find a comfortable position.
 Then, gently place your hand over your heart.
 If you’re comfortable doing so, try to have as little clothing as possible between your hand and your skin, so you can feel the warmth of your palm and fingers on your chest.
 Take a few deep breaths, feeling the rise and fall of your chest under your hand.